dummifiedme/TheNotebook/NotesVault/Other Backward Classes.md

 ---

 ## Need for Sub-Categorization of OBC
-- Benefits reached only limited sections
+- {Benefits reached only limited sections}
-	- Rohini Commisions highlighted that -- 1900/2633 central list OBCs
+	- {Rohini Commission} highlighted that -- 1900/2633 central list OBCs not benefited.